testdouble/quibble/README.md

 ### Restrictions on ESM

-* Quibble currently supports stubbing only modules that are paths (e.g. `../foo/bar.mjs`).
-Bare specificiers (e.g. `lodash`) are not yet supported.
 * `defaultFakeCreator` is not yet supported.

 ### `quibble` ESM API

-The API is similar to the CommonJS API, and uses the same `quibble` function:
+The API is similar to the CommonJS API, but uses `quibble.esm` function, and is async:

 ```js
 // a-module.mjs (ESM)